-FRACTURED ROCK

-Trends in the Fractured Rock Aquifer tend to follow rainfall patterns, especially where the basement rock crops out and receives direct recharge from rainfall (Fig. 17).
+FRACTURED ROCK Trends in the Fractured Rock Aquifer tend to follow rainfall patterns, especially where the basement rock crops out and receives direct recharge from rainfall (Fig. 17).
 The low volume of extractions from the Fractured Rock Aquifer would not significantly affect the water level trends.
-Declines due to below-average rainfall after 2006 averaged just over a metre, with larger declines in lower rainfall areas along the northern boundary of the PWA.
-Recovery of groundwater levels due to higher rainfall during 2009-10 has been variable.
+Declines due to below-average rainfall in 2006 averaged just over a metre, with larger declines in lower rainfall areas along the northern boundary of the PWA.
+Recovery of water levels in 2010-11 has been observed.
 Trends for the Onkaparinga River observation well WLG005 in green relate to the secondary axis on the right of Figure 17.